 The next step in your growth journey

-For founding teams this seems obvious and is relatively easy to manage when it’s just yourself and your fellow founding partners doing the selling.
+For founding teams this seems obvious and relatively easy to manage when it’s just yourself and your fellow founding partners doing the selling.
 But what do you do as you grow and have to delegate these responsibilities to other members of the team?

 This is where effective governance comes in.
-Creating an effective business development governance process will ensure that everyone is clear on what a good deal looks like and what needs to be reviewed by yourself or your fellow partners before someone in your firm commits you to delivering it.
+Creating an effective business development governance process will ensure that everyone is clear on what a good deal looks like and what needs to be reviewed by you or your fellow partners before someone in your firm commits you to delivering it.

 Establishing your own business development governance framework

 To help you think about how this could look for your consulting firm, here’s an example that we’ve seen work effectively for firms that we’ve worked with.

 How this works in practice will vary from business to business.
 Without that context it can seem a little abstract but once there are clear and specific business-relevant criteria in place it becomes an efficient system.

 Essentially, an effective new business governance process will accurately weigh up three key aspects of a deal – revenue, margin and risk.
 The higher the risk, and lower the margin, the higher up your business the decision-making will need to go.
 The process will ensure the appropriate people are involved at the right moment.

 The framework below is one way of looking at it.
 Deals with high revenues and/or high risks will generally need a the most senior sign off, whereas approval of deals with medium to low risks can be delegated to more junior managers, provided there are good-enough margins in the deal.

 For example, at a global leading consultancy, a committee brings together leaders from across the business – industry, service line, finance and legal, to oversee the biggest and riskiest deals.
 It looks at how each part of the business will be impacted and what the pitfalls could be, with the Chief Risk Officer acting as an independent chair.